ychuang789/AD_classifier/README.md

 	--batch_size 16 --epochs 10 --learning_rate 1e-5
 ```

-Track training and validation information at  `/model/run.log` ; check the output classification report at `/model/evaluate/`
++ Track training and validation information at  `/model/run.log`
++ Check the output classification report at `/model/evaluate/`

-You can find out the best model for each run in the `/model/run/`
++ You can find out the best model for each run in the `/model/run/`
++ False predict detail is stored at `/model/false_predict/`

 ### CLI application